Skye Chandler: All My Children

+That same night, Adam Jr was kidnapped and held for ransom.
+Skye quickly became one of the prime suspects on account of the scene she made at the christening.
+When Tad confronted her, she denied having anything to do with it.
+Other suspects were Sean Cudahy, Karen Parker, and Marcia the maid.
+However, during his investigation, Tad discovered the baby in Skye's motel room and she was arrested soon after.
+Just about everyone believed Skye was the kidnapper based on the incriminating evidence.
+Adam disowned her and refused to even take her phone calls from prison.
+Eventually, thanks to Tad, the real kidnapper was revealed to be Karen Parker, who was apprehended while attempting to flee the country with the ransom money.
+After Skye was released from prison, she was unable to forgive her family for believing she could kidnap her own brother and decided to leave town for a while.

-Upon her release from Oak Haven, Skye took up with Pine Valley's resident do-gooder, Jeremy Hunter.
+Skye spent some time in New York, drowning her feelings in parties and alcohol before returning to Pine Valley where she soon took up with resident do-gooder, Jeremy Hunter.
 However her eternal feelings of inadequacy and not being able to live up to Jeremy's expectations led her to drink, and she became an alcoholic.
 After successfully overcoming her addiction, her father, Adam, concocted a plan to use Skye to spy on his old enemy Palmer Cortlandt.
 Adam wanted Skye to date Palmer's nephew Will and thereby learn corporate secrets that would allow him to destroy his rival.
 Little known to them Palmer had the same idea to use Will to gain information on Adam through Skye.
 Slowly, the two spies fell in love and convinced their families that no useful information could be gained by continuing this maneuver.
 Adam and Palmer then forbade them from seeing each other, forcing them to set up secret meetings.
 Eventually, both Adam and Palmer reluctantly accepted their relationship.
 However, when Will was suspected of poisoning Palmer, Skye admitted to Will that she wasn't sure whether or not he was telling the truth about having nothing to do with it, and broke off their relationship.
 Skye ignored Will's pleas for her to stay in Pine Valley and decided to move to Minnesota to work with recovering addicts.
 (Will was later cleared after Skye had left town).